cuustard/uni/SCC.131.md

 ## Lecture 2 - Architecture & Speed

-A computer is an electronic device for storing and processing data, in binary form, according to instructions given to it in a bariable program.
+A computer is an electronic device for storing and processing data, in binary form, according to instructions given to it in a variable program.

 ### Computer History

 - Analytical Engine
   - First computer
-  - Partly built by Englishman Charles Babbage in 19th century
+  - Partly built by Englishman Charles Babbage in the 19th century
   - A fully program-controlled mechanical computer
   - Consisted of the mill (calculating unit), the store, the reader, and the printer
-  - Data was enterd onto physical punched cards
+  - Data was entered onto physical punched cards
   - Ada Lovelace wrote the first algorithm for a computer based on this machine.
 - ENIAC
-  - Electronic Numberical Integrator And Computer was the first programmable, electronic, general-purpose digital computer
+  - Electronic Numerical Integrator And Computer was the first programmable, electronic, general-purpose digital computer
   - Built during WW2 in the USA
   - Programmed via switches and cables
 - Manchester SSEM
-  - Small-Scale Experimetnal Machine was the first electronic stored program computer
+  - Small-Scale Experimental Machine was the first electronic stored-program computer
   - Built in Uni of Manchester
 - Cambridge EDSAC
-  - Electronic Delay Storage Automatic Caculator
+  - Electronic Delay Storage Automatic Calculator
   - Built at Cambridge Uni
   - First practical stored-program computer in regular use
-  - Used punched cards to load progams
+  - Used punched cards to load programs
 - IBM Personal Computer
   - Released 1981
   - Led to the era of cheap commodity-based computation

-Computer Architecture is rules and methods that describe the functionality, organisation, and implementation of computer systems which can be applied at many levels such as processor, memory, instruction sets.
+Computer Architecture is rules and methods that describe the functionality, organisation, and implementation of computer systems which can be applied at many levels such as processor, memory, and instruction sets.

 ### Von Neumman